Humble Heritage Workshop Cement Removal and Hot Lime Pointing

 On this course delegates will learn about the following:

-On the first evening of the course, two lectures will be given on the rudiments of traditional building technology and the importance of effective porosity and capillarity, as well as of the SPAB philosophy of repair and best practice conservation principles generally, with particular emphasis upon like-for-like and compatible repair and conservation.
+On the Thursday evening of the course, two lectures will be given on the rudiments of traditional building technology and the importance of effective porosity and capillarity, and how this is ensured and maintained by the mortars, as well as of the SPAB philosophy of repair and best practice conservation principles generally, with particular emphasis upon like-for-like and compatible repair and conservation.

 The hands-on training will focus on the techniques of removing harmful cement renders with minimal damage to historic fabric, and using like-for-like repair that will demand either earth-lime or hot mixed lime mortars, or a combination of both.